Antonboom/testifylint/README.md

 }
 ```

-You can enable such behaviaor through `--suite-extra-assert-call.mode=require`.
+You can enable such behavior through `--suite-extra-assert-call.mode=require`.

 **Autofix**: true. <br>
 **Enabled by default**: true, in the `remove` mode. <br>